intimitrons4604/website/README.md

 ### How do I deploy the website?
 #### Staging
-Pushing to `master` automatically trigger a deployment to `staging`.
+Pushing to `master` automatically triggers a deployment to the `staging` environment.

 #### Production
-**TODO**
-After staging deployment is merged, define and test a process and provide instructions here before pointing `public_html` to the active `production` symlink.
+Pushing to `production` automatically triggers a deployment to the `production` environment. **You should never commit or merge to the `production` branch**.
+Instead, perform the following steps to deploy to production.

+1. Checkout `master` and pull
+    1. `git checkout master`
+    1. `git pull`
+1. Identify the commit from the `master` branch that you wish to deploy, for example using `git log` or browsing commits on GitHub
+1. Update the `production` branch on GtiHub to trigger the deployment
+    1. `git push -f origin <sha1>:refs/heads/production` (e.g. `git push -f origin abcd123:refs/heads/production`)

+Note that the `production` branch is simply being used as a marker for the current commit which is deployed to production.
+It should always point to a commit on `master`.
+The `-f` option is used to allow you to both deploy newer versions and rollback to older versions of the website.
+The branch name is qualified with `refs/heads` so that the command works even if the `production` branch does not exist on the remote.

 ### Limitations
 Only one deployment can execute at once, per environment. **You are protected against concurrent deployments interfering with each other, but there is no ordering guarantee for which deployment wins when multiple deployments to an environment execute concurrently**.
 As a result, try to abide by the following guidelines:
 * Do not push commits directly to `master`.
-Work on a branch and merge all the work at once so it only results in a single deploy.
+Work on a branch and merge all the work at once so it only results in a single deploy to the staging environment.
 * Do not make multiple merges to `master` in quick succession.
 If you have multiple changes to deploy or multiple people have changes to deploy, coordinate and wait until the previous change is deployed before pushing the next one.
-* Do not publish multiple releases in quick succession.
-If you have multiple changes to deploy or multiple people have changes to deploy, coordinate and wait until the previous change is deployed before publishing the next one.
+* Do not make multiple pushes to the `production` branch in quick succession.
+If you have multiple changes to deploy or multiple people have changes to deploy, coordinate and wait until the previous change is deployed before pushing the next one.

 ### Why didn't my deploy work?